 "I remember not too long ago sitting alone in a grocery store parking lot at midnight, eating an $8 whole rotisserie chicken and thinking 'I made it.'
 A mix of gratitude, hope, melancholy, and simple happiness."

 This is the private Lex.
 Not the man in the suit.
 Not the MIT researcher.
 Not the podcaster with world leaders in his contact list.
-A man alone in a parking lot at midnight, eating a chicken with his hands, feeling everything at once.
+A man alone in a parking lot, feeling everything at once.

-His evening ritual: one hour of academic papers, then one hour of Russian literature.
-Tolstoy.
-Dostoevsky.
-He once told Peterson, with a half-laugh that carried the full weight of its truth:
+His evenings follow a ritual: one hour of academic papers, then one hour of Tolstoy or Dostoevsky.
+He once told Peterson, half-laughing:

 What's a Better Life?